Art flourishes in the desert.

 February is a prime time of the year for retailers here and a proprietor shows us his hand woven rugs from around the world as we zip into his shop to look at western artifacts.

 ” Is it hard to make it here in the summer, ” I ask?

 The man squints a bit as if he were outside in a spotlight sun.

 ” We do the best we can, ” he says, ” you have to be adaptable. ”

 This annual festival will draw thousands and some will buy.
-Most will look, socialize, eat, deal with parking and logistics, take pictures.
+Most will look, socialize, eat, deal with parking and logistics, take pictures and enjoy the event.

 Art, for me, is always a festival.